0xmzn/OSC22-Linux-Workshop/session-4/README.md

 ![move](../imgs/move.png)

-And I run it everytime I take a new screenshot.
+And I run it every time I take a new screenshot.
 It lists the content of the `~/Pictures` dir and greps the `.png` file.
 Then, it moves it to the desired dir and give it the name I gave in as a command line argument.

 Now, my workflow looks like this: